data-apis/scipy-2023-presentation/paper.rst

 ("downstream libraries") which consume the sample of array libraries identified during design analysis.
-The sample of downstream libraries included the following libraries: SciPy :cite:`Virtanen2020a`, pandas :cite:`McKinney2011a`, Matplotlib :cite:`Hunter2007a`, Xarray :cite:`Hoyer2017a`, scikit-learn :cite:`Pedregosa2011a`, and scikit-image :cite:`Vanderwalt2014a`, among others.
-Next, we instrumented downstream libraries in order to record Python array API calls (TODO: repo citation).
+The sample of downstream libraries included the following libraries: SciPy :cite:`Virtanen2020a`, pandas :cite:`McKinney2011a`, Matplotlib :cite:`Hunter2007a`, xarray :cite:`Hoyer2017a`, scikit-learn :cite:`Pedregosa2011a`, and scikit-image :cite:`Vanderwalt2014a`, among others.
+Next, we instrumented downstream libraries in order to record Python array API calls :cite:`Consortium2020a`.
 After instrumentation, we collected stack traces while running downstream library test suites.
 We subsequently transformed trace data into structured JSON for subsequent analysis.
 From the structured data, we generated empirical